-Provisions valid for all member states are documented in EU regulations.
-The currently most important ones in terms of wine law are 1601/1991, 834/2007 (see also under EU Organic Regulation), 1234/2007, 479/2008, 555/2008, 436/2009, 605/2009, 606/2009, 1169/2011 and 1308/2013.
-In addition, there are about 20 other directives and regulations, which also at least partially concern wine law issues.
-For the layman this is almost confusing, as amended regulations are announced by a separate ordinance (with a new number).
-There is (unfortunately) no comprehensive body of EU legislation where you can find everything in one place for a specific topic.
-In addition, there are still many country-specific laws and exception regulations.
+The wine law provisions applicable to all member states of the European Union are documented in EU regulations.
+The most important ones in terms of wine law are 1601/1991, 834/2007 (see also EU Organic Regulation), 1234/2007, 479/2008, 555/2008, 436/2009, 605/2009, 606/2009, 1169/2011 and 1308/2013.
+In addition, there are about 20 other directives and regulations that also concern wine law issues at least in part.
+For the layman, this is almost confusing, because amended regulations are promulgated by a separate regulation (with a new number).
+There is (unfortunately) no comprehensive body of EU law where you can find everything for a particular topic in one place.
+In addition, there are many country-specific laws and exceptions.

 Serious sources on the internet are rare - and Wine lexicon from wein.plus is one such source.
 When researching for my articles, I regularly consult the wein.plus encyclopaedia.
 There I get reliable and detailed information.Thomas Götz